harris-boyce/boycivenga-iac/README.md

    - Or include a link to the workflow run: `https://github.com/.../actions/runs/<run_id>`

 2. **Get PR Approval** from a repository maintainer
-   - The PR approval serves as explicit authorization to run Terraform plan
+   - The PR approval serves as explicit authorization to run infrastructure plan

 3. **Automatic Plan Execution** after approval
    - Workflow automatically triggers on PR approval event
    - Extracts render run ID from PR description
    - Downloads and verifies attested artifacts from the specified run
-   - Executes Terraform plan for all sites
+   - Executes plan via UniFi API for all sites
    - Records full traceability: PR number, approver, artifact source

 ### Key Security Properties